anarsuleymanli7/PL-SQL/README.md

 In addition, PL/SQL provides a more comprehensive programming language solution for building mission-critical applications on Oracle Databases.

-Various sql schemas are demonstrated in this data warehouse.
+Various PL/SQL schemas are demonstrated in this data warehouse.